Get all your news in one place.

 The Biden administration is keen to weigh in on Israel’s plans and avoid surprises like the Israeli killing of the Hezbollah leader, Hassan Nasrallah, although the Wall Street Journal reported that Israel had so far refused to share details.
 Biden said last week that he would not support strikes on Iranian oil or nuclear sites.

-It is believed to be the first time Biden and Netanyahu have spoken in two months.
-Their relationship has deteriorated since the spring over Israel’s conduct of the war in Gaza.
+Netanyahu’s relationship with Biden has deteriorated significantly since the spring over Israel’s war in Gaza.
 Biden allegedly shouted and swore at Netanyahu in July over Israel’s failure to give Washington advance warning of another strike on a senior Hezbollah leader, according to a new book by the journalist Bob Woodward.

 In War, a book out next week, Woodward reports that Biden regularly accused Netanyahu of having no strategy, and shouted: “Bibi, what the fuck?” at him in July, after Israeli strikes near Beirut and in Iran.